jtumkc2024/capstone-budget-app/README.md

     As recommended by npm, I would use a node version manager like [nvm](https://github.com/nvm-sh/nvm) to handle this.

 2. With Node installed, run `npm install` from the root of your project directory.

+ NOTE: to get to the root of a git repo, you can run `cd $(git rev-parse --show-toplevel)`

 It should say something like:
 > added 274 packages, and audited 275 packages in 1s